-Electronic Logging Devices (ELD) Now Mandatory For Commercial Vehicles
+Electronic Logging Devices (ELD)

-The FMCSA has estimated that the use of ELD under the Final Rule will result in a benefit of more than $1 billion a year, mainly by way of reducing industry paperwork.
+The FMCSA has estimated that the use of ELD under the Final Rule will benefit more than $1 billion a year, mainly by way of reducing industry paperwork.
 With the new automated technology, not only will it be easier to enforce the law for roadside safety, but commercial drivers will also have greater protection against harassment due to the inclusion of certain protections in the ELD rule.

 - From December 18th, 2017, commercial bus and truck drivers are required to adopt ELDs.
 The FMCSA estimates that nearly three million drivers will be impacted by the new rule.